gchq/Palisade-services/palisade-service/README.md

 ![Palisade Service diagram](doc/palisade-service.png)

 The routing of requests is shown in the diagram above.
-The green box indicate the client request, the red box indicates if an error has occurred, and the purple boxes are Kafka topics.
+The green box indicate the client request, the red box indicates the creation of an error, the purple boxes are Kafka topics, and the blue icons are for the persistence/cache.

 ## Message Model and Database Domain